xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

      This defines the number of microphones in use.
 It is used for allocating memory in the frame structures.

-   * MIC_ARRAY_WORD_LENGTH_SHORT

-     This defines the number of microphones in use.
-It is used for allocating memory in the frame structures.

-   * ffffffffffffffffff

-     This defines the number of microphones in use.
-It is used for allocating memory in the frame structures.

 Optionally, ``mic_array_conf.h`` may define